Fee Payment Information

 If you have an approved student loan, Okanagan College will be contacted by the applicable province to confirm your enrolment.
 If you are registered in the appropriate program and course load, and your enrolment has been confirmed, a hold will be placed on your account.
 You will receive an email advising you that a hold has been placed on your account.

+Generally, we confirm B.C. student loans 26 days before the start of classes.
 Once the hold is on your account, you will not be dropped from your courses.

 To check the status of your account, login to your myOkanagan account, click on the Student tab, and choose Student Records from the Online Services channel.
 Once there, choose View Holds.
 If we have confirmed your enrolment for student loan purposes, you will see a hold stating “Student Loan Approved” along with the approved dates.